Bakhombisile02/SecurityApplication/README.md

 ## 5. Usage <a name="usage"></a>

-1.regenerate new certificate and key using this software `https://slproweb.com/products/Win32OpenSSL.html`.
+1. regenerate new certificate and key using this software `https://slproweb.com/products/Win32OpenSSL.html`.

-2.open a new terminal in visual studio
+2. open a new terminal in visual studio

 3. navigate to BACKEND using `cd BACKEND`